vanioinformatika/spring-boot-integration-example/README.md

 SpringBoot application with spring-integration example with an MTOM enabled webservice endpoint.

-It can handle large (hundreds of MBs) attachments.
+It can handle large (hundreds of MBs) attachments, so far it only works with a CXF backed JAX-WS client.

 To try out:
 -----------